Establishing International Chapters

 All proposed chapters are encouraged to gain the approval of the relevant national chemical society, although it is not required to apply for establishment.
 ACS is committed to cooperating with its sister chemical societies in other nations on matters of membership.

 The proposed chapter needs to define its territory, normally not smaller than a state, province, or similar geographical unit.
 For example, the defined territory for the ACS Hungary International Chemical Sciences Chapter is the entire country.
+This territory cannot overlap with any existing chapters.

 The application must also specify: